apache/druid/docs/api-reference/automatic-compaction-api.md

 #### Sample response

-A successful request returns an HTTP `200 OK` and an empty response body.
+A successful request returns an HTTP `200 OK` message code and an empty response body.

-### Create or update datasource automatic compaction configuration
+### Create or update automatic compaction configuration

-Creates or updates the automatic compaction config for a datasource.
-The automatic compaction can be submitted as a JSON object in the request body.
+Creates or updates the automatic compaction configuration for a datasource.
+You pass the automatic compaction as a JSON object in the request body.

 Automatic compaction configuration require only the `dataSource` property.
-All others will be filled with default values if not specified.
+Druid fills all other properties with default values if not specified.
 See [Automatic compaction dynamic configuration](../configuration/index.md#automatic-compaction-dynamic-configuration) for configuration details.

-Note that this endpoint will return an HTTP `200 OK` even if the datasource name does not exist.
+Note that this endpoint returns an HTTP `200 OK` message code even if the datasource name does not exist.

 #### URL